jacobdensford/jacobdensford.com/generic-fantasy/index.md

 ### Character Advancement

 You gain **experience points** (or XP) whenever you allow your style, motivation, or flaw to put you in a tight spot.
-The game master (or GM) may stipulate other situations that will award XP.

 Add your earned XP to your XP track.
 At each die number (4, 6, 8, 10, 12, and 20), you may roll that die on the XP table and reduce your XP to the next die down.